ArturoDent/find-and-transform/searchInPanel.md

 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp; <img src="https://github.com/ArturoDent/find-and-transform/blob/master/images/searchGeneric1.gif?raw=true" width="750" height="400" alt="demo of search panel setting with intellisense"/>

-### Explanation: Creating a Search Panel command in the keybindings only.
+Explanation: Creating a Search Panel command in the keybindings only.
 In this case, search for `^Arturo` preceding some digits and replace in the current file.

 <br/>

 > `triggerSearch` is a built-in vscode search across files option.
 It triggers the search, and thus shows the results, but does not trigger a replace or replace all.
 I would think in most cases you would want `"triggerSearch": true` to see your results right away.
 But if you know you will be modifying the search in some way, you may not want to `triggerSearch`.

 > `triggerReplaceAll` is an option added solely by this extension.
-Its action is the same as clicking the `Replace All` icon in the search results.
+Its action is the same as clicking the &nbsp; <kbd>Replace All</kbd> &nbsp; icon in the search results.
 VS Code will always pop up a confirmation dialog before actually performing the replacement, so you will still have to confirm the replacement.  `triggerReplaceAll` must have results shown in order to work, that is why if you want `triggerReplaceAll` then you must also have `triggerSearch` set to `true`.
 If you do not have  "`triggerSearch": "true"` it will automatically be added for you.

 <br/>